-Fiberglass shells and those with vinyl liners fall on the lower end of the budget scale, but the liners typically need replacing every 10 or so years.
+Fiberglass shells and those with vinyl liners fall on the lower end of the budget scale, but the liners typically need replacing periodically.
 Changing the liner requires draining the pool and replacing the edging (called coping), so over time, costs add up.
-Most homebuyers will insist that you replace a vinyl liner, even if it’s only a few years old.

 Related: Fences for Pool Safety